hynek/svcs/docs/why.md

 - [Flask](flask.md)
 - [Pyramid](pyramid.md)
-- Or learn how to write [your own](custom.md)!
+- Or learn to write [your own](custom.md)!

-If you get overwhelmed by the jargon, we have put a lot of effort into our [glossary](glossary)!
+If you get overwhelmed by the jargon, we have put much effort into our [glossary](glossary)!